Trident Studios, London

 Producer: George Harrison

 Although the location is in doubt, it is likely that this follow-up session took place at Trident Studios.
-The song was completed in October 1970, although even fewer details of the occasion are known.
+‘It Don’t Come Easy’ was completed in October 1970, although even fewer details of the occasion are known.

 The basic track for ‘It Don’t Come Easy’ had finally been recorded on 8 March.
 During this session and the subsequent October completion, overdubs were added.
 These included backing vocals from Badfinger’s Tom Evans and Pete Ham, and the overdub of a horn section.